 While many people might be dealing with vitamin D-related non-scarring alopecia and not even know it, Green says that there are plenty of other reasons why hair loss might be occurring.
 Namely, she nods toward genetics, hormones, and major lifestyle changes (ie: during pregnancy, while processing trauma, undergoing surgery, etc.).
 That said, she says that the three most common types of hair loss are telogen effluvium (mentioned above), alopecia areata (also mentioned above), and Trichotillomania.
 While the first two are influenced by vitamin D deficiencies, Trichotillomania is an uncontrollable impulsive disorder in which a person pulls out their own hair.

 “It can take six weeks to six months from a stressful event for hair loss to occur,” Green says, noting that if Trichotillomania is at play, and if the hair doesn’t initially come out, it could fall out down the road.
-And, if it’s not treated in its early stages with growth boosters (which your dermatologist will be able to advise), the loss could be permanent.
+And, if it’s not treated in its early stages with growth boosters (which your dermatologist will be able to advise), the loss could be permanent until the vitamin deficiency is corrected.

 Outside of the most common causes of hair loss, Green says that living in a physically toxic environment can also lend to loss.
 “Studies have shown that toxins and carcinogens in polluted air can interfere with the protein-producing processes within the body which stimulate hair growth,” she explains.